-We’re finally out of the cold, snowy weather, and it’s time for some outdoor fun in the sun.
+With cold, snowy weather behind us, it’s time for some outdoor fun in the sun.
 For many, summer means pool time, barbecues, and vacations, but it also can mean damaged hair from the muggy weather, sun and chlorine.
 It can be especially frustrating because so many of us count down the days until summer, but end up having to put extra work into our beauty routine.

 10 Must-Make Summer Hair Care Products

 1. Hair lightener

 Summer is a great time to switch up your hair color.
 Hair lighteners, like this chamomile spray for blondes, are easy to make and often require only a couple of ingredients.
 For a simple recipe, mix cinnamon powder into a small handful of conditioner and comb through your hair.